-Bridges and Henderson [15] and Brown et al. [16] assessed the above concepts of vanes and wedges, along with the shaping of the fan flow (called S-duct in their terminology) at NASA Glenn and provided a comprehensive evaluation of offset stream technologies.
-Our design of the secondary nozzle to adjust the offset streams has similarities with the S-duct.
-The notable aspect of this program is a realistic evaluation with a forward flight stream.
-Furthermore, the offset stream concepts were examined at three bypass ratios of 5.0, 8.0 and 13.0, with measurements of flow and noise.
-Acoustic data were acquired both at static condition and with a tunnel Mach number (Mt) of 0.2.
-Cross-sectional profiles of the flow confirmed the thickening shielding layer in the downward direction as intended.
-A noise benefit at static conditions was observed at the lower bypass ratios.
+Majjigi et al. [14] first evaluated the shielding idea in a free jet facility, with forward flight.
+They discovered that the large reduction observed for the static case is almost completely absent in the peak noise radiation sector when a flight stream is introduced.
+Bridges and Henderson [15] and Brown et al. [16] assessed the concepts of vanes and wedges, along with the shaping of the fan flow (called Sduct in their terminology) at the NASA John H. Glenn Research Center at Lewis Field, and provided a comprehensive evaluation of offset-stream technologies.
+The design of the secondary nozzle to adjust the offset streams in this study has similarities with the S-duct.
+The notable aspect of this NASA program is a realistic evaluation with a forward flight stream.
+Furthermore, the offset-stream concepts were examined at three BPRs of 5.0, 8.0, and 13.0, with measurements of flow and noise.
+Acoustic data were acquired both at static condition and with a tunnel Mach number (M_t) of 0.2.
+Crosssectional profiles of the flow confirmed the as-intended thickening shielding layer in the downward direction.
+A noise benefit at static conditions was observed at the lower BPRs.
 However, there was substantial increase of the spectral level at the higher frequencies, especially over a wide range of lower polar angles with forward flight.
-In the important metric of Effective Perceived Noise Level, the noise benefit completely disappeared with the addition of a flight stream for all the concepts and at all the bypass ratios.
-Figure 1, reproduced here from the NASA Glenn test, summarizes the main findings.
-This test program produced definitive trends and represents the status of the offset stream technologies.
-In addition, the importance of evaluating any noise reduction concept under realistic conditions is highlighted once again.
-This state of affairs brings us to the current study, which is described in the following section
+In the important metric of EPNL, the noise benefit completely disappeared with the addition of a flight stream for all the concepts and at all the BPRs.
+Figure 1, reproduced here from the NASA John H. Glenn Research Center at Lewis Field test, summarizes the main findings.
+This test program produced definitive trends and represents the status of the offset-stream technologies.
+In addition, the importance of evaluating any noise-reduction concept under realistic conditions is highlighted once again.
+This state of affairs brings the authors to the current study, which is described in the following section.